rayliu20k/learngit/readme.txt

-Git is distributed a version control system and good scm.
+Git is distributed a version control system.
 Git is free software.
+Git is a good SCM.